mrnrasyad/Marketing-Analytics-using-Python/README.md

-# Marketing Analysis Using Python: A Data Analytics Project
+# Marketing Analysis using Python: A Data Analytics Project

 ## Brief Description about this Project
 The goal of this project is to analyze which customer features (like demographics and past interactions) most influence whether a customer buys a product after seeing an ad.